In order to make an appointment, please email the professor

-The aim of this subject is to help students become familiar with the broad field of theoretical media thought, a complex universe of assertions, theories, concepts and paradigms that are not infrequently incompatible.
+The aim of this subject is to help students become familiar with the broad field of theoretical and methodological media thought.

 The historical background and comparative topics on which this subject is based intend to endow the students with the analytical tools needed to critically discuss the various dimensions of the current dynamics of digital communication ecosystems.